cendyne/media-server/README.md

 52. Async identify dimensions of uploaded images and set width and height
 53. Introduce semaphore so async processing does not consume too much memory
 54. Update Object for object derivation, transforms
-55. Update Virtual Object for derivation, background color, transforms
+55. Update Virtual Object for derivation, background color, transforms, primary object relation

 ## Next things to do